Guest Researcher banner

 • Application Fees: ₹500 - ₹2,000 per application

 To become a Guest Researcher, several exams and qualifications can help you advance your career.
-These exams often assess your knowledge, skills, and aptitude for research.
-Here are some key exams and qualifications:
+These exams often depend on the specific field of research and the institution you are aiming to join.

 • National Eligibility Test (NET):

-• Conducted by the University Grants Commission (UGC) in India.
+• Conducted by the National Testing Agency (NTA) in India.

 • Qualifying NET is essential for lectureship and research positions in Indian universities and colleges.